ridsb/gradient_background_maker/README.md

 **Description:**

 A website that is a lightweight and user-friendly gradient background maker crafted with HTML, CSS, and JavaScript.
 This tool is designed to simplify the process of creating captivating gradient backgrounds for your web projects.
-With an intuitive interface and seamless functionality, ColorWave empowers designers and developers to effortlessly enhance the visual appeal of their websites.
+With an intuitive interface and seamless functionality, the website empowers designers and developers to effortlessly enhance the visual appeal of their websites.

 ![image](https://github.com/ridsb/gradient_background_maker/assets/108459805/ea4c75c6-69d7-44ef-b7c3-2ff8a8e4914c)